davidainslie/play-scala-mybatis-kissthinker/README.md

 Ok!
 UserDAO hasn't changed that dramatically but these are big changes going from object to class and mixing in.
 The good news is that we are still green!
 Note that with all this refactoring going on, we could have now introduced a UserDAO interface.
 However, we are still (always) only doing what is necessary.
 Oh!
 And an interesting point, we had to declare "insert" method as "lazy" - without this, the call to "configuation ++= Seq(insert)" would need to come after the insert method or MyBatis would throw a wobbly.

+Now where were we?
+All users example!
+Here it is: